AdobeDocs/commerce-merchant-services.en/help/payment-services/connect.md

 A public API key, once created, is always available in your My Account Dashboard.
 It can be copied or deleted as needed.
 The private API key becomes visible when you create a public API key for either sandbox or production; it is only available for copying or saving from the ensuing dialog box and cannot be accessed later.

-A given API key pair is valid for all Commerce Services in an environment, so if you already have Commerce Services configured for your instance your API key pair is already present in the Admin.
-If your API key is lost, a new API key pair must be generated and applied to the Commerce Services configuration in the Admin.
+A given API key pair is valid for all Commerce Services in an environment, so if you already have Commerce Services configured for your instance your API key pair is already present in the Commerce Services Connector.

+If your API key is lost, a new API key pair must be [generated](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/get-started/connect.html#generate-an-api-key-and-private-key) and [applied](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/get-started/connect.html#configure-saas-project) to the Commerce Services Connector configuration in the Admin.
+If the wrong keys are configured or none exist in the config, an account verification error dialog appears in Payment Services notifying you that the account was not verified.

 See a [list of available Commerce Services that use the API](https://docs.magento.com/user-guide/system/saas.html#available-services).

 To learn how to generate an API key for either sandbox or production environments, see [Credentials](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/saas.html#apikey).

 >[!IMPORTANT]
->
->If you regenerate an API key pair and change the SaaS Identifier, all the data for Commerce Services used by this instance is lost.
-An account verification error dialog appears in Payment Services notifying you that the account was not verified.
-It is recommended that you do not regenerate an API key pair and change the SaaS Identifier on an active production instance.
+>It is recommended that you do not regenerate an API key pair *and* change the SaaS identifier and/or data space on an active production instance.
+You will lose data for your instance if they are modified.

 ## Configure Commerce Services